Employment

 Who can use EOR services in Canada?

-An Employer of Record (EOR) is an excellent option for businesses looking to expand their global workforce effortlessly and for solo professionals seeking the advantages of traditional employment.
+An Employer of Record (EOR) is an excellent option for businesses looking to expand their global workforce effortlessly.

 EOR services in Canada offer valuable support to companies of all sizes, from small startups to large multinational enterprises.
 These services are ideal for businesses aiming to expand into Canada without the complexities of setting up a local legal entity.
 By partnering with an EOR, companies can hire local talent, manage payroll efficiently, and fully comply with Canadian labour laws and regulations.